MapStory/Learning/modules/module5.md

 To add lots of StoryPins with media at once, you will download a blank .CSV file with pre-set column headers for the information you need to have for each StoryPin.
 This includes the embed link you need to add for your media.
 Once you’ve populated the CSV with your StoryPin information, return to the composer and upload your StoryPins.
 See Module 2 for more description of this, if you need review.
 Once the StoryPins are added to your StoryScape, you will likely need to click into each StoryPin individually and confirm the settings are as you want them to be.

-### Demonstration

-Now that you've learned how to add StoryPins with media to a StoryScape, let's watch an example of a user performing these actions:

-Watch this video.
-VIDEO.

 ### Tasks

 Now it's your turn!
 Return to the StoryScape you've been working on throughout the course.
 Add a new StoryPin that requires media (either an image or a video).
 Add the proper embed link and customize the StoryPin.
 Save and re-publish your StoryScape.
 Share the StoryScape link with a colleague to review to confirm the StoryPin media appears as it should.